JetBrains/guide/site/ai/article/junie/pycharm/index.md

 Try this prompt: _Add Stripe as payment gateway for subscriptions_

-Tips: New packages are required; you can install them by clicking the tips provided by PyCharm.
+**Tip**: New packages are required; you can install them by clicking the tips provided by PyCharm.

 ![integrate-stripe.png](integrate-stripe.png)